indico/indico-user-docs/docs/cern/cern_access.md

 !!! info
     - Yellow icon means that the participant needs to provide additional data, that is, to fill the [aforementioned personal information form](#providing-additional-data).
+    - Blue icon means that participant has requested access to CERN and provided additional data, but the manager has not granted the access to this participant yet.
     - Green icon means that access to CERN has been granted to this participant.
 Event managers can retrieve the registration code of a participant by clicking on it.
     - Grey icon means that the manager of the event has not granted access to this participant.